code | scenario | smart strategies | consequences

 You cannot cite information if you are unsure of whether it belongs to a specific source and simply guess page numbers from a book.
 It is important to recognize the appropriate author of each source in order to maintain academic integrity and respect the hard work of scholars who have provided you with valuable knowledge.
 Websites also offer lots of information but it is important to make sure any website used is an academically reliable source and cited in your paper.
 You cannot present someone else’s work as your own in any situation; even if you are unable to locate the name of the author.
 In this instance, if you fail to cite your sources appropriately, you may be charged under the Code with two academic violations; providing a reference to a source which has been concocted and plagiarism.

 - Citations, quoting and paraphrasing; Taking notes; Internet Sources; Information literacy and academic integrity

-- If you are unsure of whether you are committing an act of plagiarism, you should always clarify the material with your instructor prior to submission.
+- Speak to your instructor or TA and let them know your uncertainty in citing your sources before an assignment is due.
+If you are unsure of whether you are committing an act of plagiarism, you should always clarify the material with your instructor prior to submission.

 Range of Consequences

 For a discussion of consequences see Key Consequences.